 This however was not completely the fault of the organisers.
 A Kenyan performing artist expressed concern at his fellow musicians and Nairobi based DJs, who apparently asked for rather VIPish working conditions which the festival budget couldn’t afford to satisfy (private cars, flights from Nairobi, executive accommodation, etc.), hence the need to turn to international artists, which ended up being more affordable than local ones.

-The Umojah stage played mostly reggae DJ sets, though it occasionally slipped into pop-ish sets which felt a bit misplaced, while the Hidden Valley one was dedicated to EDM and ran almost 24 hours a day like the main stage, Funktion One, which blared out pretty heavy techno for the vast majority of the time.
-While this would be fun after a proper musical progression, say at 1am or thereabouts, it felt a bit heavy handed at 6pm or 7pm, while people were trying to have a drink, a bite of food and some conversation.
+The Umoja stage played mostly reggae DJ sets, though it occasionally slipped into pop-ish sets which felt a bit misplaced, while the Hidden Valley one was dedicated to EDM and ran almost 24 hours a day like the main stage, Funktion One, which blared out pretty heavy techno for the vast majority of the time.
+While this would be fun after a proper musical progression, say at 1 am or thereabouts, it felt a bit heavy-handed at 6 pm or 7 pm, while people were trying to have a drink, a bite of food and some conversation.

-Set in a stunning rural location and showcasing an incredible attention to design and detail, Kilifi was a really mind and eye opening event to experience for a few days, and we’ll be looking forward at how it is going to develop even more in the coming years.
+Set in a stunning rural location and showcasing incredible attention to design and detail, Kilifi was a real mind and eye-opening event to experience for a few days, and we’ll be looking forward to how it is going to develop even more in the coming years.